-In assessing a secured loan application for credit, enquiries will be made about you including searching records held by Credit Reference Agencies and by checking details with Fraud Prevention Agencies.
-If you give us false or inaccurate information and we suspect fraud we will record this.
+In assessing a secured loan application for credit enquiries will be made about you.
+This will include searching records held by Credit Reference Agencies, specifically checking details with Fraud Prevention Agencies.
+In the event that you give us false or inaccurate information and we suspect fraud we will record this.
 The Credit Reference and Fraud Prevention Agencies will keep details of any searches.

 NOTE – CREDIT REFERENCE SEARCHES AND FINANCIAL LINKS

 Please note that searches at credit reference agencies will be shown in any other searches which are made in connection with applications made by you and/or other members of your household.
-The disclosure of multiple searches may adversely affect your credit profile and may make credit harder for you to obtain.
+More importantly, the disclosure of multiple searches could adversely affect your credit profile and consequently make credit harder for you to obtain.

-Information held about you by a credit reference agency may already be linked to records relating to another person, for example your spouse, and for the purpose of your loan application you will be treated as financially linked.
+Information held about you by a credit reference agency may already be linked to records relating to another person, for example, your spouse.
+For the purpose of your loan application you will be treated as financially linked.
 Your loan application will be assessed with reference to all linked records.

 If you have confirmed you are linked financially with another person, you are declaring that you are entitled to (a) disclose information about that person and/or anyone else referred to by you and (b) that you authorise us and any lender involved in the application to search, link and/or record information at credit reference agencies about you and /or anyone else referred to by you.

 The names and addresses of the main credit reference agencies are shown in the ‘credit references agencies ‘section.
-We may use one or more of these agencies.
-Information about which credit reference agency was used will be made freely available.
+We will use one or more of these agencies.
+Information about which credit reference agency is used will be made freely available.

 All lending companies have their own individual privacy policies and customers should refer to these in respect of how they will use personal data.
 Lenders to whom the application is passed will make wider use of the information than a broker.
-If you have received any lender documents , they should include a statement telling you what they will do with the information , or telling you where to look to find out what use they will make of it.
+If you have received any lender documents they should include a statement telling you what they will do with the information.
+Alternatively, it should tell you where to look to find out what use they will make of it.

 Both ourselves and almost all lending companies will check the information supplied on loan or mortgage applications with data held by credit reference agencies.
 The lender may search on more than one occasion.
 Every time a search is made it is recorded by the agency and disclosed to other organisations on any later searches.

-Lenders will use the information obtained in the credit reference searches to help them assess the application and they may use the result of any search in a credit scoring system.
+Lenders use the information obtained in the credit reference searches to help them assess the application.
+Accordingly, they use the result of any search in a credit scoring system.

-The lender may check your details with the credit reference agency or with other agencies to satisfy itself that all the details on the application are true, and that the application has been really made by you.
-If it suspects information is false or inaccurate it may report it to a fraud prevention agency.
+The lender may check your details with the credit reference agency or with other agencies to satisfy itself that all the details on the application are true.
+This for the purpose of checking the application has been really made by you.
+In particular, if it suspects information is false or inaccurate it may report it to a fraud prevention agency.

 Credit Reference Agencies